KajiTetsushi/react-phaser-starfall-typescript-example/README.md

 Then follow these steps:

 1. Clone this repository via `git clone` or [download it](https://github.com/KajiTetsushi/react-phaser-starfall-example/archive/master.zip).
-2. `yarn` to install all dependencies.
-3. `yarn start` to start the app on [http://localhost:3000](http://localhost:3000).

-Do it like this on terminal / command prompt:
+2. Follow the commands below on your preferred terminal.

 ```sh
 git clone https://github.com/KajiTetsushi/react-phaser-starfall-example.git